Stork’s Bill, Crane’s Bill; Wild Geranium

 Field Identification:

-Occurrence: Frequent on sandy soils in prairies, openings, and waste places and along roads.
+Occurrence: Frequent on sandy soils in prairies, openings, waste areas, and along roadsides.
+Likes part-shade.

 Plant Use: